-The overwhelming beauty of the rain-forest and its depressing devastation, are the two main subjects of the work by Brazilian painter Totonho.
+The overwhelming beauty of the rain-forest and its depressing devastation, are the two main subjects of Brazilian painter Totonho.
 Born in the countryside of the state of Bahia, Totonho is a person of nature by heart.

 Totonho started to paint at a very early age.
 After he moved to Bahia’s capital Salvador in 1972, he refined his skills and started his artistic career.
 Over the years his work became more versatile.

 Being a self-taught artist, Totonho is much more than a typical Brazilian naive painter.
 His subjects and technique are hardly traditional, and his paintings defy classification.